![]() |

 We had a great lunch and took a few pictures and decided we would head over to the river to see what the conditions were like.
 Driving from one mountain side to the other is only a few miles on the odometer, but much different when you're looking out the windshield.
 What registered on my truck as only 14 miles, took us 45 minutes of driving with a smoking hot transmission and red hot brakes.
 These roads are steep and twisty with no shoulders and beautiful views in every direction.

 While cooling off with our feet in the water, a nice gentleman walked up to us asking us where we were from in Michigan.
 He had seen our license plate on the truck and was inquiring as he lived in White Lake, which is only two towns over from our home town of Milford.
 Now how strange is that?
 We're in this little mountain town in Arkansas, and we run into a neighbor.
 What a Small World.
 As John, this fellow Michigander and Cindy sat talking about the traveling lifestyle; he has traveled all over trying to visit every National Park in the United States, and only having a few left on the list, I saw the group of boys that had floated past us on the river.
 I walked up and started talking to them as one of their stomachs was cut up and bruised due to the wild water and the thrashing the log had given them.
 They told me they were local high school kids from a few towns over who were on a filed trip.
-Cameron told me "Mr. Morton, The Best Teacher Ever, and I hate teachers, brought us here to teach us about geology" He went on to say "With the water as high up and flowing as fast as it was, we just had to go for a ride down the Buffalo."
+Cameron told me "Mr. Morton, The Best Teacher Ever, and I hate teachers, brought us here to teach us about geology" He went on to say "With the water as high up and flowing as fast as it was, we just had to go for a ride down the Buffalo and a log was the only thing we could find to ride on."

 I sat talking to these nice young men for a while listening to them recommend different areas they felt we shouldn't miss while visiting.
 They wished us luck on our trip, and said they had to get back to their group before Mr. Morton would start worrying where they were.